jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 v.0.6.0 - 11/25/2025 - There is now a UI to add your own custom classes, although automation for them isn't set up (will do this after finishing automation for all the compendium classes).
 Added filters for the power library for class, keywords, level, publishing source, recharge, and type.
 Tested and fixed issues for class features for HotFL and HotFK Essentials classes (Druid (Sentinel), Paladin (Cavalier), Ranger (Hunter), Ranger (Scout), Warlock (Hexblade), Cleric (Warpriest), Fighter (Knight), Fighter (Slayer), and Rogue (Thief)) v.0.7.0 - 12/1/2025 - Finished adding the rest of the Essentials classes by testing and fixing class features for HoEC and NCS classes (Wizard (Bladesinger), Sorcerer (Elementalist), Wizard (Sha'ir)).
 Also added links to the selection dialogues. v.0.8.0 - 12/5/2025 - Added support for class powers for standard AEDU classes.
-Completed testing and support for class powers for PHB1 and PHB2 classes.
+Completed testing and support for class powers for PHB1 and PHB2 classes. v.0.9.0 - 12/19/2025 - Added support for hybrid classes.
+They should add everything you can get from a normal class (features, powers, defensese, trained skills, etc.).
+Added class skill list to traits tab when making a custom class.